farisachugthai/ipython/docs/source/reference.rst

 is equivalent to::

    $ ipython --TerminalIPythonApp.matplotlib='qt'

+.. tip:: Run the output through a pager such as ``ipython --help-all | less`` for more convenient reading.

 Note that in the second form, you *must* use the equal sign, as the expression is evaluated as an actual Python assignment.